tsuff446/A-Star-Search/README.md

 ![Image of Program](README_images/start.png)

-When you run main.py, you are greeted with this
+When you run main.py, you are greeted with this:

-Left click to set endpoints (maximum of two)
+- Left click to set endpoints (maximum of two)

-Right click to add walls
+- Right click to add walls

 Remove a selection by clicking it with the same click type you created it with